 Clay Bars and Clay Bar Substitutes

-Clay bars remove contaminants from your paint.
-How do you know if your paint is contaminated?
+Clay bars remove contaminants from your paint, but how do you know if your paint is contaminated?
 If the surface feels rough there are usually contaminants in your paint.
 Often even brand new cars are full of fallout from transportation.
 Clay barring a car can take a lot of time.
-You have to lubricate the section, using clay lube.
-Next you glide the clay bar over the affected area.
-Claybars have a consistency similar to play-dough.
-You will feel a slight pull as it removes the contaminants from the paint.
+You have to lubricate each section using a clay lube, followed by gliding the clay bar over the affected area.
+Claybars have a consistency similar to play-dough and you will feel a slight pull as it removes the contaminants from the paint.
 Often one pass is enough, but several may be needed to remove heavily over sprayed or contaminated cars.

 Recently clay mitts and pads have hit the market.
 These do the same as a traditional clay bar, yet allow for ease of use.